rmuif/docs/docs/getting-started.md

 1. Use Google to search for any errors or warnings, it might be very obvious.
 2. Look for similar issues on the repository’s page on GitHub.
 3. Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/rmuif) or have a chat with us on [Discord](https://discord.gg/5Ann5C3), we’re always happy to help!
-4. Create an issue on GitHub using the ”Bug Report“ template.
+4. Create an issue on GitHub using the 'Bug Report' template.